Rameshwar Mahto

-Rameshwar Kumar Mahto is an Indian politician and member of the Bihar Legislative Council.
-In the elections on March 23, 11 candidates were elected unopposed.
+Rameshwar Kumar Mahto is an Indian politician and Former member of the Bihar Legislative Council.
+Mahto is a member of Rashtriya Lok Morcha political party.

 Life and political career

 Rameswar Mahto was born to Ramprakash Mahto at the Bhasar village in the Sitamarhi district of Bihar.
 He is the member of Bihar Legislative Council and has remained the organisational head of the Janata Dal (United).
-Mahto is a businessman besides being a politician and he has remained associated with the party for long.
+Mahto is an industrialist besides being a politician and he has remained associated with the party for long.
 Besides being a participant in active politics of the state of Bihar, he also runs business of crockery and marbles.
 Mahto has served as the district head of JD(U) for Madhubani.
 He is also active in social services.
-He has pursued B.Com and before getting elected as Member of Legislative Council, he was also active for getting elected as Member of Legislative Assembly from Sitamarhi assembly constituency.
+He has pursued B.Com and before getting elected as Member of Legislative Council, he was also actively participating in state elections for getting elected as Member of Legislative Assembly from Sitamarhi assembly constituency.